Auckland trail notes

 This narrow bush track now follows along the ridgeline through attractive podocarp and broadleaf forest with glimpses of the surrounding countryside and coast.

 The track climbs to the Dome trig.
 Then there are a few more ups and downs along the ridge, including a steep scramble around large rocks, on the way to the Lookout platform with views across the Mahurangi Peninsula to the Hauraki Gulf.
 The track then descends 1km on an upgraded walkway and steps to the Dome Cafe carpark and SH1.
-The Dome Cafe is closed, but the owners have kindly provided a camping space, with water and a toilet, for Te Araroa hikers.
+The Dome Cafe is closed, but the owners have kindly provided a camping space for Te Araroa hikers.
+Unfortunately the water supply has failed.
+Water and toilet are no longer available.

 Dome to Moirs Hill — 16km / 4-5 hours